-Kirby’s primary duties include assisting with the day-to-day development of position players as well as camps and other administrative duties.
-He serves as the Cavaliers first base coach.
+Kirby’s primary duties include assisting with the day-to-day development of position players as well as managing all aspects of Virginia’s recruiting efforts.
+He also serves as the Cavaliers first base coach.

-After serving as the Georgetown volunteer assistant coach in 2010, Kirby was elevated to an assistant coach in 2011 and served as the team’s first base coach.
-While at Georgetown, he managed the travel, equipment and camp budgets and planned and executed practice schedules for all hitters and catchers.
+Prior to Virginia, Kirby spent two seasons on the Georgetown coaching staff.
+He began as the program’s volunteer assistant in 2010 before being elevated to an assistant coach in 2011.
+While at Georgetown, he served as the first base coach, managed the travel, equipment and camp budgets and planned and executed practice schedules for all hitters and catchers.
 Kirby also helped develop student-athlete weight lifting, nutrition and running programs and assisted with the management of Georgetown baseball summer and fall camps.